andrewbaisden/blog-posts/notes/51 AI tools you should be using for life, programming, content creation and everything else.md

 ### 3. [Hemingway](https://hemingwayapp.com/)

-Your writing becomes strong and con cise with the Hemingway App.
+Your writing becomes strong and concise with the Hemingway App.
 If you encounter a sentence that is highlighted in yellow, shorten or split it.
 The software emphasises long, difficult sentences and typical mistakes.
 If you notice a red highlight, this means that your language is too complex and thick for readers to follow, and you should attempt rewriting it to get rid of the red.

 ### 4. [Grammarly](https://www.grammarly.com/)